kyma-project/kyma/docs/01-overview/02-main-areas/service-management/smgt-02-brokers-overview.md

   Azure Service Broker
   </summary>

-  The Microsoft Azure Service Broker is an open-source, [Open Service Broker](https://www.openservicebrokerapi.org/)-compatible API server that provisions managed services in the Microsoft Azure public cloud.
-Kyma provides the Namespace-scoped Azure Service Broker.
-In each Namespace, you can configure the Azure Service Broker against different subscriptions.
-Install the Azure Service Broker by provisioning the **Azure Service Broker** class provided by the Helm Broker.
+  Microsoft Azure Service Broker is an open-source, [Open Service Broker](https://www.openservicebrokerapi.org/)-compatible API server that provisions managed services in the Microsoft Azure public cloud.
+Kyma provides Namespace-scoped Azure Service Broker.
+In each Namespace, you can configure Azure Service Broker against different subscriptions.
+Install Azure Service Broker by provisioning the **Azure Service Broker** class provided by Helm Broker.

   ![azure broker class](./assets/azure-service-broker-class.png)

   Once you provision the **Azure Service Broker** class, the Azure Service Broker classes are available in the Service Catalog view in a given Namespace.
-  The Azure Service Broker provides these ServiceClasses to use with the Service Catalog:
+  Azure Service Broker provides these ServiceClasses to use with Service Catalog:

   * Azure SQL Database
   * Azure Database for MySQL